finbourne/lusid-sdk-java-preview/sdk/docs/ConventionsApi.md

     ConventionsApi apiInstance = new ConventionsApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the Index Convention to retrieve.
     String code = "code_example"; // String | The name of the Index Convention to retrieve the data for.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the Index Convention.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the Index Convention.
 Defaults to return the latest version if not specified. try {
       GetIndexConventionResponse result = apiInstance.getIndexConvention(scope, code, asAt);
       System.out.println(result);